horseshoe/horseshoe/README.md

 If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template.

 #### Set Delimiter (`{{=<% %>=}}`)
 The set delimiter tag is structured the same as it is for Mustache.
 It is used to change the delimiters from `{{` and `}}` to other sequences in templates that contain many double braces that are part of the literal text.
 The new sequences are applicable for all tags.
-Here is a brief example:
+Here is a brief example,
 ```horseshoe
 {{= << >> =}}
 {{ Literal template text. }}